AntczakEI/stellarliftapp/_posts/2026-02-19-10-minute-mobility-routine.md

 ## Sources and further reading

-The principles in this guide were checked against research on stretching, range of motion, resistance training and warm-up performance.
+The principles in this guide are informed by research on stretching, range of motion, resistance training and warm-up performance.

 * Behm DG et al. **Acute Effects of Muscle Stretching on Physical Performance, Range of Motion, and Injury Incidence in Healthy Active Individuals: A Systematic Review.** Applied Physiology, Nutrition, and Metabolism.
 2016;41(1):1–11.
 PMID: 26642915.
   https://pubmed.ncbi.nlm.nih.gov/26642915/